msys2/msys2.github.io/web/wiki/How-does-MSYS2-differ-from-Cygwin.md

 ---
-title: How does MSYS2 differ from Cygwin?
 summary: Cygwin and MSYS2 -- as projects -- have significantly different goals.
 ---

+# How does MSYS2 differ from Cygwin?

 Goals
 =====